NHS 'cover-up' unacceptable, says health secretary

 James Titcombe, whose nine-day old son, Joshua, died in 2008 from a treatable infection after being born in the hospital's maternity ward, said: "The report lays bare a number of extremely serious failures [that are] quite hard to believe."

-The publication of Wednesday's report comes four months after a public inquiry into the failings at another hospital - Stafford - criticised the culture of the NHS as more concerned with protecting "corporate self-interest" than patient care.'Cover-up'
+The publication of Wednesday's report comes four months after a public inquiry into the failings at another hospital - Stafford - criticised the culture of the NHS as more concerned with protecting "corporate self-interest" than patient care.

 Shadow health minister Jamie Reed called on ministers "to order an urgent investigation into the questions raised by this report".